-- Inform their professional behavior with understanding of the ethical standards of a Christian worldview. - Command a diverse knowledge base and apply it effectively and ethically. - Recognize when information is needed and locate, evaluate, and use the needed information effectively. - Use the appropriate quantitative and qualitative methodologies to process and organize information into useful forms and models. - Reach, accept, or create appropriate conclusions and works after a comprehensive exploration of options, issues, ideas, artifacts, and events. - Use an understanding of how meanings are constructed between people to form relationships and communicate information effectively via oral, written, and interpersonal - 7.
-Demonstrate awareness of the impact the graduate, other individuals, and societies can have in their world and express that awareness with compassion and respect for self and others of similar and different worldviews and cultures.
+- 1. Inform their professional behavior with understanding of the ethical standards of a Christian worldview. - 2.
+Command a diverse knowledge base and apply it effectively and ethically. - 3.
+Recognize when information is needed and locate, evaluate, and use the needed information effectively. - 4.
+Use the appropriate quantitative and qualitative methodologies to process and organize information into useful forms and models. - 5.
+Reach, accept, or create appropriate conclusions and works after a comprehensive exploration of options, issues, ideas, artifacts, and events. - 6.
+Use an understanding of how meanings are constructed between people to form relationships and communicate information effectively via oral, written, and interpersonal means. - Demonstrate awareness of the impact the graduate, other individuals, and societies can have in their world and express that awareness with compassion and respect for self and others of similar and different worldviews and cultures.